Whether the vacuum manifold in the Minkowskian non-Abelian model quantized by Dirac can be described with the aid of the superselection rules?

 This creates definite difficulties since the Higgs and confinement phases can be now separated each from other.
 In particular, it can be correctly for the Minkowskian YMH BPS monopole model \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} quantized by Dirac.
 Then such ``separation'' will be in an agreement with the first-order phase transition occurring therein but in a definite contradiction with the treatment of the ``effective'' Higgs mass $m/\sqrt{\lambda}$ as a { Wegner variable}.
 Also $<\Phi>^2$ ceases to be the order parameter in the mentioned model; instead, the value $<B>^2$ for the vacuum ``magnetic'' field $\bf B$ acquires the sense of such a parameter.

-The way out from this uncertain situation is, on the author particular opinion, is in reexamining the Fradkin-Shenker (Osterwalder-Seiler) theorem in the BPS limit. }.
+The way out from this uncertain situation is, on the author particular opinion, is in reexamining the Fradkin-Shenker (Osterwalder-Seiler) theorem in the BPS limit}.

 In the recent paper \cite{disc} and in the present study the ways solving the mass gap problem in the Minkowskian YMH BPS monopole model \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} quantized by Dirac and involving the discrete vacuum geometry (\ref{RYM}) (calling to justify the Dirac fundamental quantization scheme \cite{Dir} applied to this model) are outlined.
 Of course, lot of difficulties still remain in this aspect need further study.
-For examle, the relation between the first-order phase transition taking in the Minkowskian YMH model \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} quantized by Dirac and the existence therein the critical line \cite{Kadanoff} connecting weak and strong coupling regions: more exactly, wheter these both things are compatible each with other or not \footnote{Nevertheless, the author of the present study does not aspires to solving the mass gap problem in the massless YM theory.
+For examle, the relation between the first-order phase transition taking in the Minkowskian YMH model \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} quantized by Dirac and the existence therein the critical line \cite{Kadanoff} connecting weak and strong coupling regions: more exactly, wheter these both things are compatible each with other or not.

-That problem was formulated as following \cite{WJ}.
-Experiment and computer simulations about the ``pure''YM theory without other (quantum) fields suggest the existence of a "mass gap" in the solution to the quantum versions of the YM equations.
-But no proof of this property is known.

-In the strict mathematical language, the mass gap problem can be expressed in the following way \cite{WJ}.

-Since the Hamiltonian $H$ of a QFT is the element of the Lie algebra of the Poincare group and the appropriate vacuum vector $\Omega$ is Poincare invariant (see e.g. \cite{Logunov}), it is an eigenstate with zero energy, $H\Omega=0$.
-The positive energy axiom (in absence of external negative potentials) asserts that in any QFT, the spectrum of $H$ is supported in the region $[0,\infty)$.

-In this terminology, a QFT has a {\it mass gap} if $H$ has no spectrum in the interval $[0,\Delta)$ for a $\Delta>0$ The supremum of such $\Delta$ is called the mass $m$.

-Then the YM mass gap problem can be formulated mathematically \cite{WJ} as {\it proving that for any compact simple gauge group $G$, the quantum YM theory on ${\bf R}^4$ exists and has a mass gap $\Delta>0$}.